Need help finding a recipe?

 Instructions

-2. In a large bowl, whisk together the mashed bananas, peanut butter and maple syrup.
+2. In a medium-sized bowl, whisk together the spelt flour, baking powder, baking soda and salt.

-6. Evenly divide the batter into the muffin pan.
+5. Evenly divide the batter into the prepared muffin pan.
 Each cup should be almost filled to the top.

-8. Bake for 15 minutes, or until a toothpick inserted into a muffin comes out clean.
+6. Bake at 425F for 5 minutes.
+Reduce the oven temperature to 350F and bake for another 8-10 minutes, or until a toothpick inserted into a muffin comes out with just a few crumbs on it.

 Notes